IRT-SystemX/dqm-ml/dqm/representativeness/README.md

 # Scripts

-## Description of the script utils.py
+## Description of dqm.representativeness.utils

-The script provides tools for variable analysis, visualization, and data preparation for statistical tests such as chi-square tests.
+This module provides tools for variable analysis, visualization, and data preparation for statistical tests such as chi-square tests.
 It offers a convenient interface for discretizing variables based on normal or uniform distributions and features functionality to generate histograms for observed and expected values.

-The "utils.py" script implements two main classes, "DiscretisationParams" and "VariableAnalysis," along with several associated functions:
+It implements two main classes, "DiscretisationParams" and "VariableAnalysis," along with several associated functions:

 ### Description of DiscretisationParams class
 This class is used to define discretization parameters.
 It takes input data (data) and distribution parameters